xarunoba/ccoco/.github/README.md

 Change your configurations on checkout for easy config environment change.
 Integrate with git hooks.

+> **WARNING: `ccoco` is currently in experimental mode.
+Every release might have breaking changes before `v1.0.0`.
+Make sure to specify the version you'd like to use.**

 ## Why

 My team didn't want to populate the `package.json` too much with scripts so I created a tool that can easily replace the main config files whenever a branch changed.